jsal13/toys/README.md

 ## Prefixes

-Nested structures got to be awkward when reusing toys, so I've opted to have a prefix structure to the folders to say what these toys are or do.
+Nested structures got to be awkward when reusing toys, so I've opted to have a prefix structure on the folder names to say what these toys are or do.
 The list of prefixes is given below:

 | Prefix | Definition  |
 | ------ | ----------- |